Region – Kullu and Spiti Valley

 Nearest Airport :-

 Nearest Airport is Bhuntar is 60 Kms.
 Bhuntar, which is 52 km away from Manali, is the nearest airport.
 Taxi services are available from Bhuntar to Manali, which costs about Rs.1000‐ Rs.2,000.
 Bhuntar is well connected to Delhi by air.
 The airliners that take you to this Airport are Indian Airlines, Kingfisher airlines, MDLR Airlines and Jagson Airlines, operating flights from Delhi and Chandigarh to Kullu.

 The fun and excitement of this amazing Chandratal Lake Trek with Hampta Pass begins with your arrival in Manali.
-11:00 AM Move to sethan the last roadhead via taxi from base camp at Larankelo/Manali.
-Start trekking from Jobri nallah.
+11:00 AM Move to Sethan the last roadhead via taxi from base camp.
+Start trekking from Jobri Nallah.
 Than cross the stream and keep walking aside the river till Chhika.
 First day of the trek is easy through wild forests of oak, birch and fir trees, settle down in the base camp and retire for the night.

 5 Hours Trek, Majestic Peaks, Dhauladhar Range